 Four-star quarterback and 2019 prospect Ryan Hilinski plans to return to Columbia on March 30, staying through the following day for South Carolina’s Garnet and Black spring game, according to SportsTalkSC’s Phil Kornblut.

 The Orange, Calif., native is rated as the No. 8 pro-style quarterback for 2019, according to the 247Sports composite rankings.
-Arizona, Arizona State, Boise State and Oregon are also in the mix for the 6-foot-3, 218-pound signal caller.
+Arizona, Arizona State, Boise State and Oregon are also in the mix for the 6-foot-3, 218-pound player.

-South Carolina junior running back Ty’Son Williams has performed well in practice, but Gamecocks running backs coach Bobby Bentley wants to see more of that same dominance in games, according to John Del Bianco of The Big Spur.
+South Carolina junior running back Ty’Son Williams has performed well in practice, but Gamecocks running backs coach Bobby Bentley wants to see more of that dominance in games, according to The Big Spur’s John Del Bianco.

 “We’re working on that.
 I think he’s over it.
 I think he’s ready to take the next step and become a pro [at this level],” Bentley said.
 “With Ty’Son, it all goes back to being ready and being prepared and having confidence.
 When you look at him on the field, he’s probably the most talented on the practice field.
 That has to carry over into the game.”